oVirt/ovirt-site/source/feature/optaplanner.html.md

 ### Getting the cluster situation to Optaplanner

-This will be based on REST API after some missing entities are implemented.
+This will be based on REST API after the missing entities for Cluster policy are implemented.
 Optimization will be done on per Cluster basis.

 The following information is needed: